DawidKopys/notify/README.md

 npm start
 ```

-## By building this project I...:
+## By building this project I...

 Bootstrap:

-- Gained familiarity with Bootstrap docs
+- Became familar with Bootstrap docs
 - Learned how to customize Bootstrap components
-- Gained familiarity with popular Bootstrap Utilities
+- Became familar with popular Bootstrap Utilities
 - Learned Bootsrap's drawbacks

 React: